×

 All about Hawaiite and Mudstone Properties

 Know all about Hawaiite and Mudstone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Mudstone belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Mudstone is Clastic.
 Hawaiite appears Dull and Soft and Mudstone appears Rough and Dull.
-The luster of Hawaiite is not available while that of Mudstone is dull.
+The luster of Hawaiite is while that of Mudstone is dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Mudstone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Mudstone are creating artwork, pottery.